aamyaaaa/aamya_intern_repo/AI-Usage-Guidelines.md

 #### My Review:

-Usefulness: The AI helped streamline the sentence, making it shorter and smoother.
+- It was more useful.

-Accuracy: The meaning stayed the same, which was important.
+- It was pretty much accurate.

-Edits I Made: I combined the clarity of the AI version with some of my original phrasing, so it still sounded like my voice.
+- When I combined the clarity of the AI version with some of my original phrasing, so it still sounded like my voice.

-Final Outcome: A polished, more concise reflection that balanced readability with my personal style.
+- The final outcome came out to be a polished, more concise reflection that balanced readability with my personal style.